robodorm/pgmagic/README.md

       dockerfile: Dockerfile
     environment:
       # optional, "PG" - already set as a default prefix
+      # Prefix is important, because ALL env vars with that prefix will be
+      # loaded into the configuration
       PGM_PREFIX: PG

+      # Define the database with the name "default".
+Name used in the
+      # configuration to access the database.
       PG_PASSWORD: db_one
       PG_USER: db_one
       PG_DB: db_one
       PG_HOST: db_one

-      # all missed parameters
+      # Definition of a second database with name "TWO".
+Name could be any.
-      # will be set to defaults
+      # All missed parameters will be set to defaults*
       PG_HOST_TWO: db_two
     links:
       - db_one